abraham/mastodon-dart/packages/mastodon/doc/TagsApi.md

 Unfeature a hashtag

 Stop featuring the hashtag on your profile.
+Version history:  4.4.0 - added

 ### Example
 ```dart